 With these intentions in mind, we’re releasing a two-part piece on what systems change means to us and how we apply the concept in practice through the foundation’s activities and in the way we live our lives at home.
 We also want to acknowledge that we continuously evolve our approach in response to wise thinking and lived experience in the field and beyond, so we will also share the trends we’re following.

 Before we dive into Part One, let us explain our chosen format and outline the themes included in each part.
 We decided to explore our thinking through a discussion among members of our team.
 It was our hope that this format might be more engaging for readers and stimulate associational thinking, allowing us to dance among multiple idea threads at once.
-Two core themes emerged in our conversation, which which anchor each part:
+Two core themes emerged in our conversation, which anchor each part:

 - PART ONE — explores what we mean when we use the words system and systems change in the context of our work, and what it means to put the concepts into practice by acting systemically.

 - PART TWO — shows how acting systemically translates into the structures and programs we create to support our grantees and develop the field.

 In publishing this piece, we want to acknowledge that we’re offering our experience in thinking about the language and practices of systems change — not the only experience.
 We are confident that we have blind spots.
 We hope you share what our reflections bring up for you in the comments so that, collectively, we might bring about greater clarity for all.